o-hill/oliver/README.md

 This is the code for my personal website, which will (hopefully) be hosted at oliverhill.io at some point.

+The code is written entirely in javascript, using Vue.js as a framework.
+I'm using a reinforcement learning library for the RL part, as well as D3.js and Tween.js to implement animations (even though I'm pretty sure I only need one of them).

 # Home Page

 The home page implements a classic Reinforcement Learning algorithm called Epsilon-Greedy Deep Q-Network Learning.
 I would like to be clear that I did not write the RL component to this - I just set up the environment for it to work in.
 All the neural network components were written by Andrej Karpathy, and you can [find the library here](https://github.com/karpathy/reinforcejs).